The Open Fund For Organisations

-When applying, keep in mind that we can only support activity which begins after the decision date for your deadline – this means your activity must begin at least 12 weeks after the deadline.
+When applying, keep in mind that we can only support activity happening after the decision date for your deadline – this will mean your activity must be at least 10 weeks after the deadline.

 Organisations can only apply once per calendar year to The Open Fund for Organisations.

 No organisation can receive 2 grants in one calendar year through The Open Fund.

 In most cases, we expect organisation grantees to apply on 12 month cycles unless otherwise agreed by the Grants Team.
 For example, if you applied successfully to our June 2020 deadline, we would expect you to wait until at least June 2021 before applying again.
 This allows organisations to complete or achieve near completion of existing projects before reapplying, and enables PRS Foundation to assess the impact of previous grants.
 If your project is completed sooner or you want to apply for a project with a different timeframe, please seek permission by contacting firstname.lastname@example.org.